asundukov/kotlin-telegram-framework/README.md

 Kotlin telegram bot framework for fast developing stateful bots.

-Currently library in active developing.
+Framework is in active developing currently.

 *I will be grateful for any helpful pull requests*